Hand stitching is an essential sewing skill every sewer must possess and master. Learn the basics and the essential hand stitches here!

 These diagonal stitches are used to secure the edges of the fabric to prevent it from unravelling.
 It can also be used to mend a tear.

 7. Slip Stitch or Ladder Stitch

 The slip stitch is commonly used to make hidden seams in between two fold edges of a flat edge.
-It is also called a ladder stitch because, in the process of doing this stitch, you are creating ladders with your threads, as you can see from the photo.
+It is also called a ladder stitch because, in the process of doing this stitch, you are creating ladders with your threads.
 This stitch is used for bindings, closing a lining, applying an applique invisibly, or closing stuffed sewing projects.